Azure/Industrial-IoT/docs/modules/publisher.md

   ]
   ```

+  *Exceptions:* a response corresponding to an exception will be returned if:

-  *Exceptions:* if a request payload contains deletion request for an endpoint (DataSet) that is not present
+  - request payload contains deletion request for an endpoint (DataSet) that is not present in publisher configuration.
-  in publisher configuration then a response corresponding to an exception will be returned.
+  - request payload contains two or more entries for the same endpoint (DataSet).

   *Example:*